← Back to blog

 No. I definitely did not.

 I had completely forgotten about those deals.
-They were sitting there, associated to companies I thought were abandoned.
-If I’d deleted them manually — which I would have, because I was moving fast — I would have wiped the deal history too.
+If I’d deleted them manually — which I would have, moving fast — I’d have wiped the deal history too.
 Real pipeline, gone.

 That one moment probably paid for every hour I’ve spent learning to use this tool.

-Enrich missing data.
-For companies with gaps — no industry, no size, no owner — it flagged them and set defaults where it could infer from context.
-Owner got set on everything.
+Step 4 — Enrich missing data.
+Companies with gaps (no industry, no size, no owner) got flagged and set where inferable from context.
+Owner assigned on everything.
 No more orphaned records.

-Delete the junk.
-After the deal check, 83 more companies came out in a second pass.
-Old contacts from cold outreach that never went anywhere.
-Conference leads that were never real prospects.
-Imported contacts I’d forgotten existed.
+Step 5 — Delete the junk.
+After the deal check: 83 more companies removed in a second pass.
+Old outreach contacts that went nowhere, conference leads that were never real prospects, imported records forgotten in the void.
 Gone.

 The result